 Everyone gets a dog for different reasons.
 Being intentional about temperament testing and learning about the lifestyle of our families is what creates those magical matches.
 We believe the “tale” of a dog and their family should be a happily ever after, forever story!
-The biggest factor in creating a forever tale, is matching a family with a dog that has the temperament that really matches their lifestyle.
+The biggest factor in creating a forever tale, is matching a family with a dog that has the temperament that truly matches their lifestyle.

-Bernedoodle Temperament
+Temperament Testing

 After working with Bluegrass Bernedoodles for the last few years, I truly thought that everyone knew about temperament testing.
 I remember talking to a girl at a wedding who said she was getting a miniature goldendoodle.
 I said, “Wow, that’s so exciting!
 What’s her temperament like?”
 When she said, “I’m not sure, what do you mean by temperament?”
 I got so confused.
 I said, “Wait, the breeder didn’t go over the temperament with you?”